Maintaining your Lawn Mower: Annual Checklist and Cleaning Tips

 - Before doing any maintenance, read the user manual.
 Every machine is different, and it is essential to know about any specific requirements you have.

-Arguably the most important lawnmower maintenance comes at the end of the growing season.
+Arguably the most important maintaining your lawnmower comes at the end of the growing season.
 Whenever something is going to sit dormant for several months, it is essential to pack it away in the best possible condition.

 Follow this checklist to ensure your lawnmower always performs at its best and lasts as many years as possible.